DanilTap/Python-Text-editor/README.md

 # Python-Text-editor
-This is a simple text editor on Python and Tkinter.\n The project is planned to be developed to the state of a full-fledged code editor.
+This is a simple text editor on Python and Tkinter.<br>The project is planned to be developed to the state of a full-fledged code editor.

 ## Version 1.0.0
 The editor allows you to open, create and edit files.